Architecture of Rajasthan

+Screen of the Adhai Din Ka Jhonpra mosque in Ajmer; it has pre-Islamic structure (like Hindu or Jain temples) and was partly destroyed and converted to mosque in place at late 12th century.

 City Palace at Jaipur was designed by Vidyadhar Bhattarcharya and built between 1729 and 1732.
 The architecture of the palace shows clear Mughal influences on its Rajput Architecture.

 The Adhai Din Ka Jhonpra mosque in Ajmer (no longer in religious use) is an important early example of Indo-Islamic architecture in a state not otherwise notable for this.

 Common features

 The generally arid climate has made stepwells (baoli or bawdi) more common than in other parts of India, as well as the distinctive covered taanka underground tanks.

 Dedicated to the Hindu gods Meera bai, Krishna and Vishnu.
 It was constructed between 1599 and 1608 AD by Queen Kanakwati.

 Stone carved jali screens are very common, both in temples and secular buildings.
 As well as palaces, many cities have surviving large townhouses or haveli from the last few centuries.